kudashevs/accept-language/README.md

 ## Features

-The preferred language comes in the format that is pretty similar to the Unicode Locale Identifier.
-The code consists of a mandatory 2-/3-letter primary language subtag and a region subtag separated with an underscore (e.g. `en_GB`).
-The format and a set of subtags can be changed by using various options.
+By default, the preferred language comes in a format pretty similar to the Unicode Locale Identifier.
+It consists of a mandatory 2-/3-letter primary language subtag and a region subtag separated with an underscore (e.g., `en_GB`).
+The format of the language and the set of included subtags are customizable and can be changed by using various options.

 Main package features:
+- it can use the default language value set by the `default_language` option
-- it can return a default language value when a client accepts any language (e.g. `Accept-Language: *`)
+- it can return a default language value when a client accepts any language (e.g., `Accept-Language: *`)
-- it can set up the default language value by providing the `default_language` option
 - it can retrieve only the languages that are listed in the `accepted_languages` option and their derivatives
 - it can retrieve only the languages that match exactly the `accepted_languages` by setting the `exact_match_only` option
 - it can retrieve only the two-letter language codes by setting the `two_letter_only` option